swang7/Advanced_DevOps_Technologies/hw2/README.md

 ## ElfGetTrueCalibration.sh

-Python script to calculate the *sum of all the accurate calibration values*sum of all of the calibration values* hidden in the Elf's calbiration file
+Python script to calculate the *sum of all the accurate calibration values* hidden in the Elf's calbiration file

 ## calibration.txt